lou6891/personal_portfolio_template/README.md

 To modify the website name, description go to the /public/index.html:
 - In line 10 you may add your personalized description
 - In line 27 you may add your personalized name
+Then go to \public\manifest.json and modify short_name and name there

 ---